exploding testicle exploding testicle

 THE SETUP Players work together to build a long, winding path out of the puzzle pieces.
 They can use the shortcut piece to add a shortcut where the path is close together.

 Then players work together to decide on the rules.
 They can invent any rules they wish.
-Some examples: - If you land on an animal matching your color, advance to the next space of that color. - If you land on a fish, you advance 2 spaces. - If you land on an opponent, they go back 3 spaces. - If you land on an extinct animal (population: 0), you lose a turn. - If you land on a fast animal, roll again.
+Some examples: - If you land on an animal matching your color, advance to the next space of that color. - If you land on a fish, you advance 2 spaces. - If you land on an opponent, the opponent goes back 3 spaces. - If you land on an extinct animal (population: 0), you lose a turn. - If you land on a fast animal, roll again.
 (The faster ones are printed in green, the slower ones in red). - If you land on a small animal, you swap positions with the person on your right.
 (The small ones are printed in red, the big ones in green.)

 We suggest the following fixed rules: - If more than one rule applies to a space, the player only applies one (their choice). - No more than 2 or 3 rules -- better to keep it simple. - You can only take the shortcut if your marker ends up on the shortcut.